protocol/research-website/content/posts/202008-vasilis-welcome/index.md

 ---

-[Vasilis](/authors/vasilis-giotsas/) is joining the [Resilient Networks Lab (ResNetLab)](/groups/resnetlab/) as a Research Engineer.
+[Vasileios (Vasilis) Giotsas](/authors/vasilis-giotsas/) is joining the [Resilient Networks Lab (ResNetLab)](/groups/resnetlab/) as a Research Engineer.
 He comes to PL from Lancaster University, where he was an Assistant Professor, after stints at Technischen Universität Berlin and the University of California San Diego.
 His interests include network measurement and telemetry, topology mapping, and routing.

 We asked Vasilis about how we got here and what the future looks like: